karishev/introtoim/midtermproject/journal.md

 <img src = "doodljumpscetch.jpg" width = 200px height = 300px style = "width = 50%; height = 50%;">

 I haven't started anything, but I am thinking that it would be not as hard as it looks like.
 Surely, it will take some time, but I hope to implement it.

+# 09.06.2021

+I looked at the gameplay of the Doodle Jump and now I can say the class that I will need.

+The Doodler Class: there are only some mechanics, doodler always jumps and user change the direction of the jump to right or left.
+In addition, it can shoot bullets, so we will create another class called Bullet.
+The bullets are needed to kill enemies/monsters that will appear on some stages.
+If the doodler touches the enemies, the game ends.

+The Enemy class: just monsters spwaning at some levels of the game.
+Not sure if I want to add enemies that can move, so I think the enemies that just appear are good.

+The Platform class: there will be 2 or 3 types of platforms: the basic ones, that just stand in space, the one that is fake, so if the doodler jumps on it, it will break and user will just fall.
+Maybe I will add the moving platform, but not sure for now.

+The Game class will just add everything together.
+So the doodler, bullets, enemies and platforms will create the gae and its mechanics so everything should work fine.